smlkrds/smlkrds/README.md

 - 🔭 I’m currently working on ... cs50x
 - 🌱 I’m currently learning ...
 Django
-- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
 Django
-- 🤔 I’m looking for help with ...
-AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... smlkrdas@gmail.com
 - 😄 Pronouns: ...
 He/Him